lara-zeus/bolt/docs/advanced/custom-designer.md

 ---
-title: Custom Schemata
+title: Custom Designer
-weight: 6
+weight: 7
 ---

-## Use Custom Schemata
+## Use Custom Designer

-the trait `Schemata` is the heart of the form builder, and now you can customize it to your liking.
+the trait `Designer` is the one responsible for presenting the form in the frontend, and now you can customize it to your liking.

 > **Note**\
 > This is an advanced feature; please use it only when necessary since you have to mainline it manually with every update for Bolt.